keelback-code/odd-art-history/README.md

   <img src="assets/images/readme-images/oarht-final-colors.JPG">
 </p>

 For the fonts, Lato is used for the headings/titles and Source Sans Pro for the main content, with Sans-Serif provided as a back-up for both.
-A modern font was deliberately chosen to juxtapose the paintings; a font mimicking an older style of script might seem tired and even cheesy.
+A modern font was deliberately chosen to juxtapose the paintings on the site; a font mimicking an older style of script might seem tired and even cheesy.
 My tutor, Maranatha Ilesanmi, suggested that for research I visit similar websites, including gallery websites.
 A common theme on websites for major galleries, for example the Louvre and Wallace Collection where the paintings I have chosen are housed, is that they are sleek and modern.

 ## Technologies